These Are The Ten Biggest Companies With Over 50% Insider Ownership

 Founded in 1994 and headquartered in Bellevue, Wash., this company offers wireless communications services.
 T-Mobile Us Inc (NASDAQ:TMUS) shares are up by over 17% year to date but are down by over 6% in the last year.
 The company reported revenue of more than $80 billion in 2021 and over $65 billion in 2020.
 As of writing, T-Mobile US had a market cap of more than $160 billion, and a 52-week range of $101.51 to $150.20.

-Companies Mentioned in This Article Compare These Stocks Add These Stocks to My Watchlist 7 Large-Cap Stocks to Help Navigate a Volatile Market
+Companies Mentioned in This Article Compare These Stocks Add These Stocks to My Watchlist 7 Metaverse Stocks That May Go Out of This World

 .